OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

     - **DMA (direct memory access)** - a device within a system that orchestrates transfers between devices and memory without much CPU intervention
-    - **Memory-mapped I/O** - Another method to interact with devices.
+    - **Memory-mapped I/O** - another method to interact with devices.
 With this version the hardware makes device registers available as if they were memory locations  Helpful because no new instructions are needed to support it
-    - **Hardware Interface** - The way for the software to communicate and interact with the hardware system
+    - **Hardware Interface** - the way for the software to communicate and interact with the hardware system
-    - **Internal Structure** - Responsible for implementing the abstraction the device presents to the system
+    - **Internal Structure** - responsible for implementing the abstraction the device presents to the system

     ###### [Return](#io-devices) to the *I/O Devices* module